This Spaghetti Verde is made with poblano peppers, chili powder, milk, cream cheese, garlic, feta cheese, cilantro and tossed in cooked spaghetti.

 Instructions

 - Roast the Poblano Peppers.
 At 400 degrees F, roast the poblano peppers for 20 minutes, occasionally turning with tongs.
 Place the peppers in a bowl covered with a clean towel or a plate for 20 minutes extra.
 The skin will blister off the pepper so then take the skin off, cut the pepper on one side and take the seeds out!
 Wash under the sink to get some of those difficult seeds out.
-Leave the stem on.
+Remove the stem.
 Place them on a paper towel.

 - Cook the pasta according to package instructions.
 Reserve pasta water.